djav1985/v-mcp-copilot-feedback/README.md

 ## Configuration

-Set the following environment variables (use a `.env` file locally):
+Set the following environment variables.
+When using Docker Compose, these defaults are defined inline, but you can override them or provide a `.env` file for local development:

 | Variable | Description | Default |
 | --- | --- | --- |